Historical Performance PracticeThe study

 Admission

-The admission consists of uploading a questionnaire, a theoretical and practical exam.
-The theory exam will be online in February and March.
-The practical entrance exam will be live at the conservatory, between 2 and 12 April 2024.
+The practical entrance exam will be live at the conservatory, between 31 March and 11 April 2025.
 Make sure you're available during this period.

 After the practical admission you will receive a result/advice from the admission committee.
 You will receive the official, final result of your entrance exam by e-mail no later than 1 May.